-I´d like to thank owners the camp - Phil & Lynn not just for providing a car ( for road test) and lending a tent for my travelling after camp.
-I´d also like to thank Carol & Stave who helped me with my car.
+I´d like to thank owners of the camp - Phil & Lynn not just for providing a car (for driving test) and lending a tent for my travelling after camp.
+I´d also like to thank Carol & Stave who helped me with the car.

-The Camp Winnebago, founded in 1919, is situated in state Maine by the Echo Lake , It is intended for 150 boys ages 8 to 15.
+The Camp Winnebago, founded in 1919, is situated in state Maineon the Echo Lake.
+It is intended for 150 boys of ages 8 to 15.
 Camps program is consisted of waterfront activities, swimming, wind surfing athletics,...
-Kids are teached to photography, video production, woodcraft,...
-During the camp that is two months long, kids have a few a several days trips.
-At these trips they for example ride down a river.
+Kids learn photography, video production, wood-craft,...
+During the camp that last for two months, kids have a few several days long trips.
+Camper experience for example rafting on a river, climbing the mountains and much more.

-At the camp were cca 230 people.
-Boys and counselors were from around the world.
+At the camp were around 230 persons.
+Boys and counsellors were from around the world.
 I worked at the kitchen.

 Work at the kitchen consists of three etaps: a, b, c

-We worked at three positions that we in sequence changed.
-Every day our configuration moved within person.
+We worked at three positions that we changed in sequence.
+Every day our position moved within person.

 dinning room - three men :- a - serving drink, butter, salad bar,...